Tuesday, 26 July 2016

 Travel:

 Traveling should be avoided in the first two months after the transplant to cut down the chances of infection.
-If traveling to another continent, you may require certain vaccination to protect you from any epidemic disease prevailing.
+If traveling to another continent, you may require certain vaccinations to protect you from any epidemic disease prevailing.
 You must also carry a sufficient quantity of your post-transplant medications with you.

 Vaccination: